 Write them down somewhere.
 Like on a Post-it note and stick it on your computer or laptop.

-- Your ideal image width should be 1500px which Squarespace will responsively resize for you depending on your layout and the device your visitors are using.
+Your ideal image width should be 1500px.
+Squarespace is responsive, so it will resize the image depending on your layout and the device your visitors are using.

-- Your ideal image file size should be 500kb or less.
+Your ideal image file size should be 500kb or less.
+And less is better.

 If you're wondering why your site is loading so slowly, check your image file sizes.